Bunny Balm Tattoo Salve

 Before you get started:

 I want to stress to you that for the most part, these are guidelines.
 I have provided links for products & supplies I feel you may find useful.
 After all, it's the stuff I have either used, or am currently using.
 In the end, use what works for you.
 I want you to be comfortable with the whole process.
-This isn't a chore, or a stress, it's a simple relaxing way to make your own hand cream free from synthetics - at a fraction of the cost.
+This isn't a chore, or a stress, it's a simple relaxing way to make your own tattoo salve free from synthetics - at a fraction of the cost.

 My personal preference for heating the ingredients is to use a paper bowl & a cast iron grill over the stove top or if it's during the winter, I forgo the grill & use a paper bowl on top of my wood stove.
 I prefer this method for it's easy clean up & the fact that I can toss the used bowl in the burn pile &/or compost pile.
 It also make a great fire starter.
 If you do not feel comfortable with my method/s, you can always opt. for a small crock pot, putting the ingredients directly into the pot.
 If you have a gas stove you may not feel comfortable with an open flame around your oils.
 This is perfectly understandable.
 You too, can use a small crock pot directly or make clean up easier by using a larger oval shaped crock pot and paper bowls.
 Yet another option is to heat the oils directly in a glass canning jar rather than a paper bowl.

 Clean up is a bit more difficult if you directly heat your oils & waxes in a glass jar or crock pot, but it can be done.
 Once you have finished, use plenty of straight soap no water.
 This is the same method I use to clean up after soap making.
 Water will only make the cleaning process more difficult.
 Once the vessel is sufficiently cleaned, you can then rinse it with hot water.
 If after rinsing, it still has residue, clean it again with plenty of straight soap no water.
 Repeat this process until it's clean.